Emma Smith: Movement schism and later years in Nauvoo, 1844–1879

 Nearly two years later, a close friend and non-Mormon, Major Lewis C. Bidamon, proposed marriage and became Emma's second husband on December 23, 1847.
 A Methodist minister performed the ceremony.
 Bidamon moved into the Mansion House and became stepfather to Emma's children.
 She and Bidamon had no children of their own.
 Emma and Bidamon attempted to operate a store and to continue using their large house as a hotel, but Nauvoo had too few residents and visitors to make either venture very profitable.
 Emma and her family remained rich in real estate but poor in capital.

 Unlike other members of the Smith family who had at times favored the claims of James J. Strang or William Smith, Emma and her children continued to live in Nauvoo as unaffiliated Latter Day Saints.
 Many Latter Day Saints believed that her eldest son, Joseph Smith III, would one day be called to hold the same position that his father had held.
 When he reported receiving a calling from God to take his father's place as head of a "New Organization" of the Latter Day Saint church, she supported his decision.
 Both she and Joseph III traveled to a conference at Amboy, Illinois.
 On April 6, 1860, Joseph was sustained as president of the Church of Jesus Christ of Latter Day Saints, which prefaced "Reorganized" to its name in 1872 and in 2001 became known as the Community of Christ.
 Emma became a member of the RLDS Church without rebaptism, as her original 1830 baptism was still considered valid.

 Emma and Joseph III returned to Nauvoo after the conference and he led the church from there until moving to Plano, Illinois, in 1866.
 Joseph III called upon his mother to help prepare a hymnal for the reorganization, just as she had for the early church.
 Smith and Bidamon bought and renovated a portion of the unfinished Nauvoo House in 1869.
-A few visitors from Brigham Young's faction of the Latter-day Saints came from Utah Territory to visit Smith at this house.
 Emma died peacefully in the Nauvoo House on April 30, 1879, at the age of 74.
 Her funeral was held May 2, 1879, in Nauvoo with RLDS Church minister Mark Hill Forscutt preaching the sermon.